 Frank Ocean- “I Miss You” (Beyoncé) Cover

-This ballad tugs at the heartstrings, and so does Frank’s performance, where passion and emotion illuminates through every word, and every key played.
+This ballad tugs at the heartstrings, and so does Frank’s performance where passion and emotion illuminate through every word and every key played.

 Jorja Smith- “Let Me Love You” (Mario) Cover

-Classic jazz, and neo soul vibes, radiated through Smith’s BBC Radio 1 Piano Sessions performance.
-The piano itself, actually adding a special touch and soft flow to the music, that was beautifully recreated.
+Classic jazz and neo soul vibes radiated through Smith’s BBC Radio 1 Piano Sessions performance.
+The piano adds a special touch and soft flow to the music that was ultimately, beautifully recreated.

 Matt Bloyd, Mario Jose, and Vincint Cannady- “Have You Ever” (Brandy) Cover

-These three gentleman put their all and then some, into their own version of the no.1 hit.
-So much, that it registers within you, with each successful effort to harmonize, and to do so from the start, with a beginning acapella approach.
+These three gentlemen put their all and then some into their own version of the no.1 hit.
+So much, that it registers within you with each successful effort to harmonize, and to do so from the start with a beginning acapella approach.

-Although the entire cover was a treat, it’s really when that three minute mark hits, up until the final note, that shows these musicians love for music, and how powerful making it your own can be.
+Although the entire cover was a treat, it’s really when that three-minute mark hits up until the final note, showing these vocal technicians love for music and how powerful making it your own can be.